 We never save GPS positions of the people using our "Find the nearest waterfalls" -tool, but that data is used only temporarily to calculate the results for the user.

 Finally I want to say thanks for the following people, for the great help when building this website:

-Hanna-Mari Sorvari, for the great work of translating big part of this site in English, proofreading all the English articles, and being a loving travel companion on our lengthy waterfall photographing tours around Finland.
+Hanna-Mari Sorvari, for the great work of translating big part of this site in English, proofreading most of the English articles, and being a loving travel companion on our lengthy waterfall photographing tours around Finland.